Chromatic polynomials and bialgebras of graphs: Introduction

 \section{Introduction}

-In graph theory, the chromatic polynomial, introduced by Birkhoff and Lewis \cite{BL} in order to treat the four color theorem, is a polynomial invariant attached to a graph; its values at $X=k$ gives the number of valid colorings of the graph with $k$ colors, for all integer $k\geq 1$.
-Numerous results are known on this object, as for example the alternation signs of the coefficients, a result due to Rota \cite{Rota}, proved with the help of Möbius inversion in certain lattices.
+In graph theory, the chromatic polynomial, introduced by Birkhoff and Lewis \cite{BL} in order to treat the four color theorem, is a polynomial invariant attached to a graph; its values at $X=k$ gives the number of valid colorings of the graph with $k$ colors, for any integer $k\geq 1$.
+Numerous results are known on this object, as for example the alternation of signs of its coefficients, a result due to Rota \cite{Rota}, proved with the help of the Möbius inversion in certain lattices.

-Our aim here is to insert chromatic polynomial into the theory of combinatorial Hopf algebras, and to recover new proofs of these classical results.
+Our aim here is to insert chromatic polynomials into the theory of combinatorial Hopf algebras, and to recover new proofs of these classical results.
 Our main tools, presented in the first section, will be a Hopf algebra $(\hgr,m,\Delta)$ and a bialgebra $(\hgr,m,\delta)$, both based on graphs.
 They share the same product, given by disjoint union; the first (cocommutative) coproduct, denoted by $\Delta$, is given by partitions of vertices into two parts; the second (not cocommutative) one, denoted by $\delta$, is given by a contraction-extraction process.
 For example: